Hikari (train): Train formations

-N700 series (16 cars)
+N700 series / N700S series (16 cars)

-16-car N700 series services are formed as follows with car 1 at the Hakata end and car 16 at the Tokyo end.
+16-car N700 and N700S series services are formed as follows with car 1 at the Hakata end and car 16 at the Tokyo end.
 All cars are non-smoking except for smoking compartments located in Cars 3, 7, 10, and 15.

 N700 series (8 cars)

 8-car N700 series services are formed as follows with car 1 at the Hakata end and car 8 at the Shin-Osaka end.
 All cars are non-smoking except for smoking compartments located in Cars 3 and 7.

 700 series Hikari Rail Star

 8-car 700 series Hikari Rail Star services are formed as follows with car 1 at the Hakata end and car 8 at the Shin-Osaka end.
 All cars are non-smoking.

 History

 Before and during World War II, Hikari was the name of an express train operated by Japan from Busan in Korea to Changchun in Manchuria.

 The name Hikari was first introduced in Japan on 25 April 1958 for express services operating between Hakata and Beppu in Kyushu.
 This service operated until 30 September 1964, the day before the Tokaido Shinkansen opened.

 When the Tokaido Shinkansen opened on 1 October 1964, the Hikari was the fastest train on the line, initially travelling from Tokyo Station to Shin-Osaka Station with only two stops (Nagoya and Kyoto).
-Hikari service was extended to the Sanyo Shinkansen later, although the Hikari trains were only slightly faster than the Kodama trains, earning them the derisive nickname "Hidama."
+Hikari service was extended to the Sanyo Shinkansen later, although the Hikari trains were only slightly faster than the Kodama trains, earning them the derisive portmanteau nickname "Hidama."
+The Hikari trains remained the fastest trains until the opening of Nozomi trains on 14 March 1992.

 In March 2008, the new N700 Series Shinkansen was put into service on a morning Hikari service between Shin-Yokohama and Hiroshima stations, and a late night run between Tokyo and Nagoya.
 A third N700 Hikari run between Nagoya and Tokyo was added in October 2008, and a few other N700 Hikari runs have since been added.

-From the start of the revised timetable on 17 March 2012, Hikari Rail Star services using 700 series 8-car E sets became entirely no-smoking.
+From the start of the revised timetable on 17 March 2012, Hikari Rail Star services using 8-car 700 series E sets became entirely non-smoking.

 As of 2012, JR Central Hikari services operating throughout the Tokaido/Sanyo corridor primarily use 16-car N700 series and 700 series sets.
 Most Hikari trains pull over at intermediate stations such as Shizuoka, Hamamatsu, Toyohashi, Maibara or Himeji to allow faster Nozomi services, to pass through without stopping.

+In an announcement by JR Central, JR West, and JR Kyushu made on 17 October 2023, the companies stated that all onboard smoking rooms on the Tokaido, San'yo, and Kyushu Shinkansen trains would be discontinued by Q2 2024, which took effect on 16 March 2024.
+In addition, all smoking rooms located on station platforms on the aforementioned Shinkansen lines would also be discontinued.